loicdescotte/loicdescotte.github.io/_posts/2016-02-05-play25-akka-streams.md

 We can also imagine that the Twitter service could send chunks with truncated messages.
 In this case the messages need to be saved in a buffer until we reach a line break.
 Fortunately, the `Framing` object does all the job for us.
 We just need to provide a separator (line break) and a max frame length for the source elements.
 This is a great improvement from Akka Streams 1, which was forcing developers to write a custom line parser.

-Finally the source can be then transformed to the new desired JSON format.
+Finally the sources can be merged using the `flatMapMerge` method and then be transformed to the new desired JSON format.
 In this case we just add the query in the response to ease filtering on the client side.

 Quite easy isn't it?